 Here are some posts which I think you might like:

-By the Book #13 – The Starless Sea by Erin Morgenstern
+By the Book #3 – The Unbearable Lightness of Being by Milan Kundera

-By the Book #25 – The Binding by Bridget Collins
+By the Book #39 – The Bell Jar by Sylvia Plath

 Book Books bookshelf By the Book Children's Literature Classics Countdown Creative Writing Dystopian fiction Fairy Tale Fairy Tales Fantasy featured Feminism Growing up Halloween History Horror Identity Lecture list Literature Magic Memoir Monsters Music Mythology Novel Peter Pan Philip Pullman Philosophy Reading Retelling Review Scary Science Fiction Shakespeare Sports Stories Story Tennis Top Ten Wimbledon Writing Young adult